arunma/rafting/README.md

 ## What it isn't

 - **Production-ready:** This project is not intended to be used in production.
-- **Missing features:** This project is not a complete implementation of the Raft algorithm.
+- **Comprehensive:** This project is not a complete implementation of the Raft algorithm.
 It is missing features such as
     - membership changes
     - log compaction
     - snapshotting